See All

 Aside from warm Arabian hospitality, exquisite interiors and sumptuous dining, the hotel also offers solo travellers, couples or families a dose of adventure, from dawn desert walks to camel trekking, dune bashing to falconry and Saluki (desert hunting dog) shows, camp-fire barbecues to fat-tyre biking, and much more.

-Perched on the edge of this majestic desert you’ll find the stunning Tilal Liwa Hotel, a secluded luxury hideaway with all the comforts of modern life, of course.
+Perched on the edge of this majestic desert, you’ll find the stunning Aldhafra Resort, a secluded luxury hideaway with all the comforts of modern life, of course.

 3. Tel Moreeb